Multi-dimensional analysis with Data Tables

 • Build a custom analysis using multiple metrics in several different dimensions

 When analyzing a rich dataset, analysts often need to compare multiple metrics at once, and slice and dice that data by different dimensions to generate a custom analysis.
 Amplitude’s Data Tables enable multi-metric, multi-dimensional analyses in a single view.
-It is an extremely flexible chart, allowing you to quickly analyze any combination of user behavior, user attributes, and metrics.
+It's an extremely flexible chart, allowing you to quickly analyze any combination of user behavior, user attributes, and metrics.

 Note